clemsciences/ohcr/README.md

 - Clusters are framed
 - The final image is stored

+#### Line extraction
+The edge image is convoluted with ones kernels of sifferent sizes.
+The larger the kernel size is, the lesswr weight it has.
+Then, lines are defined as shortest paths from one side to the other side.

 ### Traitement d'image pour isoler des caractères dans une image et apprendre à les reconnaître